evnwttn/tfu/README.md

 ---

-tfu- is a randomizer i built to remedy date night option paralysis.
+tfu- is a randomizer i built to remedy date night option paralysis

 (and to familiarize myself with vanilla javascript & styling)